Nesting in Less and Sass

 .grandparent .parent2 .child2{}

-So, instead of the defining child elements with space in the same line (CSS syntax), pre-processors enable you to use the same structure as in e.g. HTML.
+So, instead of defining child elements with space in the same line (CSS syntax), pre-processors enable you to use the same structure as in e.g. HTML.
 So if the child3 element is a child of the parent1 and parent1 is a child of the grandparent, all that is defined just like that.

 Ampersand